Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

 - If you want to learn more about the Ledger device, go to `Ledger's website <https://www.ledger.com>`_.

-- If you want to use the |bw|, :ref:`download <downloads>` the Google Chrome extension, and then see :ref:`Set up the Browser Wallet<setup-browser-wallet>` for the next steps.
+- If you want to use the |bw|, :ref:`download <downloads>` the Google Chrome extension, and then see :ref:`Set up the Concordium Wallet for Chrome<setup-browser-wallet>` for the next steps.